hutt94/Component-Level-OBI-Segmentation/README.md

 ## Code

 ## Dataset
-Follow [here](https://github.com/hutt94/Component-Level_OBI_Retrieval/tree/main) to apply for the dataset and [here](https://github.com/hutt94/Component-Level_OBI_Retrieval/tree/main/OBI_Component_20) for more details about the dataset.
+Please refer to [Component-Level Oracle Bone Inscription Retrieval](https://github.com/hutt94/Component-Level_OBI_Retrieval/tree/main) to apply for the dataset and [here](https://github.com/hutt94/Component-Level_OBI_Retrieval/tree/main/OBI_Component_20) for more details about the dataset.

 ## Citation
 ```